wilsolutions/seqware/seqware-distribution/docs/site/content/docs/2-installation.md

 #### Stable Public AMI(s):

+* ** ami-90da15f8 **
+: 20140718 (SeqWare-1.0.18, Bindle 1.2.1 pre-release) Make sure you launch in Virginia and select the instance type "m1.xlarge" since the AMI is designed specifically to work with this type.
 * ** ami-80af40e8 **
 : 20140514 (SeqWare-1.0.13, Bindle 1.2 pre-release) Make sure you launch in Virginia and select the instance type "m1.xlarge" since the AMI is designed specifically to work with this type (we use the local disks provided by this instance).
 * ** ami-b1e9f4d8 DEPRECATED**